-The accompanying Notes to the Schedule of Expenditures of Federal Awards are an integral part of this schedule.
+^{} The accompanying Notes to the Schedule of Expenditures of Federal Awards are an integral part of this schedule.

-Notes to Schedule Expenditures of Federal Awards For the Year Ended September 30, 2023
+Notes to the Schedule of Expenditures of Federal Awards

-1 - Basis of Presentation
+Note 1.
+Basis of Presentation

-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of the Alabama Community College System Office, under programs of the federal government for the year ended September 30, 2023.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of the Alabama Community College System Office, under programs of the federal government for the year ended September 30, 2024.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the Alabama Community College System Office, it is not intended to and does not present the financial position, changes in net position, or cash flows of the Alabama Community College System Office.

-2 - Summary of Significant Accounting Policies
+Note 2.
+Summary of Significant Accounting Policies